-Just for Legacy BIOS mode, although this workaround is used for the limitation of the BIOS, but it can also be used to avoid the situation where the data of the 2nd partition is damaged.
+Just for Legacy BIOS mode, although workaround 1 is used for the limitation of the BIOS, but it can also be used to avoid the situation where the data of the 2nd partition is damaged.
 Because the workaround proces is to get data from the file mentioned above when failed to access the 2nd partition.
 The access failure may be due to the limitation of the BIOS, or the file may be damaged.

 Since Ventoy-1.0.14, you can preserve some space at the bottom of the disk.
 We can make use of this feature, to preserve some space at the bottom of the disk and to

 "extrusion" Ventoy's part1 and part2 within the BIOS's access range.

 Take a 256GB USB drive for example, if the BIOS access limitation is 137GB, we can preserve 150GB space when install Ventoy.
 So the part1 and part2 of Ventoy will

 be at the first 106GB space and will not trigger the BIOS's limitation.
 Please refer Notes for detailed information of the feature.